Saurav0129/Real-Time-Sudoku-Solver-/README.md

 # Real-Time-Sudoku-Solver-

-This project is a **Streamlit-based Sudoku Solver WebApp** that allows users to upload an image of an unsolved Sudoku puzzle, solves it using an algorithm, and provides the solved puzzle in both text and image formats for easy download.
+This project is a Streamlit-based Sudoku Solver WebApp that allows users to upload an image of an unsolved Sudoku puzzle, solves it using a **Backtracking algorithm**, and provides the solved puzzle in both text and image formats for easy download.

 Access the Web App 🌐
 You can access the live version of the Sudoku Solver WebApp by clicking the link below: